Schmowser/spotify-mlops/README.md

 ![This shows a diagram on architecture](./diagrams/spotify-mlops.png "Spotify MLOps Architecture")

 * A: The database provides Unseen Data that is used by the _mock-caller_
-* B: The _mock-caller_ service calls the _controller_ for each unseen data point every x seconds
+* B: The _mock-caller_ service calls the _controller_ service for each unseen data point every x seconds
 * C: The _controller_ service uses an unseen data point to gather a prediction from the deployed _model_ service
 * D: The _controller_ service saves the data point and its prediction in the collection Feedback Data
 * E: The _mock-labeler_ service finds all feedback data points that have a prediction but no ground truth label, it will add it and overwrite the document
 * F: If a retraining is triggered, Feedback Data will also be used for model training
 * G: The Training Data is used to train the model that eventually replaces the stale one inside the model service

+Note: In a production scenario, the _mock-caller_ would be replaced by a client application that wants a prediction on a data point.
+The _mock-labeler_ would be a backend system that determines the correct value of the predicted label.

 ## Data